I am a marketing professional holding a postgraduate degree in management. I live in Chennai and have traveled extensively in Tamil Nadu.

 There is no consensus on what these chariots represent, but they are known as Pancha Pandava Rathas or Pancha Rathas.
 This is another UNESCO World Heritage Site.

 Mahabalipuram has a long shoreline with clear blue water and white sand.
 The beach near the Shore Temple is the most crowded.
 The beach is ideal for a visit during the monsoon months from July to December.
-It can get hot during summer.
+It can get hot during the daytime in summer.

 Tiger cave is a rock-cut temple 4 km north of Mahabalipuram along the coast of the Bay of Bengal.
 This temple, like Shore Temple, is also not a place of worship.
 It is, however, a favorite picnic spot and a great place to hang out with plenty of shade provided by trees.